Rick hears his neighbor’s cat on his front porch.

 “Yes.
 It’s noon, so I’m going to stop and grab a sandwich at Morucci’s and bring it back with me.
 You want me to get you something?”

 “Yes.
 A number zero roast turkey with Swiss cheese, tomato, and lettuce on sourdough bread, please.
 Oh, and ask for some extra pickles, and get me a small bag of plain potato chips.”

 “Got it.
 I’m going to order the same thing for myself, except I’m going to include sliced avocado.”

 “Okay, get mine with avocado, too.”

-When I returned to the office, I gave Jared his lunch, then sat at my desk eating mine as I wrote my updated report on Adam Rios and June Rios and turned it in.
+When I returned to the office, I gave Jared his lunch, then sat at my desk eating mine as I wrote my updated report on Adam Rios and June Rios and emailed it to our headquarters in Sacramento.
 I checked my email, returned calls, and followed up on some minor fostering problems.
-Then I clearing my schedule for a final court appearance on Tuesday, January ninth, to permanently remove the Rodriguez fostering license.
+Then I clearing my schedule for a final court appearance on Tuesday, January ninth, where we would permanently remove the Rodriguez fostering license.

 If you enjoy reading this story, please let me know!
 Authors thrive by the feedback they receive from readers.
 It's easy: just click on the email link at the bottom of this page to send me a message.
 Say “Hi” and tell me what you think about ‘Adam’ — Thanks.

 This story and the included images are Copyright © 2019-2023 by Colin Kelly (colinian); the original image is Copyright © 2016 by Sabphoto | Dollar Photo Club #83917373.
 They cannot be reproduced without express written consent.
 Codey's World website has written permission to publish this story and has licensed use of this image.
 No other rights are granted.